 The Finding Common Ground 2.0 tour will be exploring energy options and opportunities, with a focus on energy efficiency, around the Battle River region.
-We have space for 25 Energy Ambassadors to take part in this fully-funded professional development training.
+We have space for 25 local Energy Ambassadors to take part in this fully-funded professional development training.

 Participants will gain first hand experience in energy production, distribution, and efficient use.
 Loading onto a coach bus in Camrose, we will visit multiple energy production sites and to hear from guest experts.
 Topics will include: renewable and conventional energy production and distribution; technological innovations and advances in efficiencies; local impacts of energy on our social, economic, and environmental resilience; and how to increase energy efficiency in your home, workplace, and community.